llvm/llvm-project/llvm/docs/CommandGuide/FileCheck.rst

  "``:``") one or more prefixes to match.
 Multiple prefixes are useful for tests which might change for different run options, but most lines remain the same.

- FileCheck does not permit duplicate prefixes, even if one is a check prefix and one is a comment prefix (see :option:`--comment-prefixes` below).
+ FileCheck does not permit:

+ * duplicate prefixes, even if one is a check prefix and one is a comment prefix (see :option:`--comment-prefixes` below).
+ * check prefixes ending with directives (i.e. ``--check-prefix=FOO-NEXT``)

 .. option:: --check-prefixes prefix1,prefix2,...